 How the work: Fluorescent lamps work by ionizing mercury vapor in a glass tube.
 This causes electrons in the gas to emit photons at UV frequencies.
 The UV light is converted into standard visible light using a phosphor coating on the inside of the tube

 Below is a representation of the typical “cool white” fluorescent lamp.
-You will notice the large gaps in the spectrum, as well as peaks in the green – yellow range which plants do not need much of.
-The reason is because plants are green, thus they don’t absorb much in that spectrum.
+You will notice the large gaps in the spectrum, as well as peaks in the green-yellow range which plants do not need much of.
+The reason is that plants are green, thus they don’t absorb much in that spectrum.

 Fluorescent lamps are very efficient and convert more of the input power to visible light than incandescent lamps by 4x, however LEDs are even more efficient.